LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 ## How to Use this book

-This book is a collection of the most common exericises I use to help mentor new speakers.
+This book is a collection of the most common exercises I use to help mentor new speakers.

 Who am I?
 I'm Llewellyn Falco.
 I've been a technical speaker for 2 decades and have given 1,000's of presentations across the USA and Europe.
 I've also mentored a few new speakers and in that process, I've started to notice a few 'goto' activities I use with them to help them find their voice and improve their presentation.
-The purpose of this book is the give you much of the same benifit of working with me on your own.
+The purpose of this book is the give you much of the same benefits of working with me on your own.

 My co-author is Gillian M Lee.
 She is a author and speaker and one of the people I helped mentor in her speaking journey.
-Besides her obvisous help in making this text readable, Gillian is here to be an an advocate for the new speakers reading this.
-Not only to keep me honest, but to ensure that these exericises are understandable and complete.
+Besides her obvious help in making this text readable, Gillian is here to be an an advocate for the new speakers reading this.
+Not only to keep me honest, but to ensure that these exercises are understandable and complete.

-Together, we hope we can give you some practical tips to help make your talks more meanful to your audience and more relaxing and fun for you to deliver.
+Together, we hope we can give you some practical tips to help make your talks more meaningful to your audience and more relaxing and fun for you to deliver.

+We suggest you start by going through these sections in order the first time, and then pick and choose as you revisit the exercises later.
+We also suggest that you do this book in small parts rather than one big long read so that you have energy to do the exercises.
+Llewellyn would never do all these exercises with someone he's mentoring in one session

+### Who is this book for?

+This book is for anyone who wants to speak with more confidence and change the way people act as a result of their presentation.

+It is also for people who are mentoring new speakers themselves and would like some guidance on how what to do and what exercises might fix the problems that they are detecting.
+Many times the mentor knows what's wrong.
+It is obvious to them, however getting the new person to walk a path to the solution may be difficult.
+When Llewellyn started mentoring people, he would say, "Story not "
+And they would say, "I *am* telling a story" These exercises helped him to get them to move.
+We have collected these exercises here for you.

 ## Give the talk
-    *Record / Watch
-    * Cringe is badness leaving your talk
+The very first thing that Llewellyn has people do when they ask him to help them with a talk is ask them to give the talk to him.
+They are never ready to do this.
+I am never ready to do this.
+That's ok.
+Our goal is not to give a good talk.
+It is only to give a talk.
+Doing this will force something to come out of your mouth.
+And then we can start to work on that.

+This first attempt we are going to record.
+It doesn't matter if it only lasts five mintues for an hour long session; we need to capture something.
+And we are going to want to be able to review it.
+Usually, Llewellyn just uses his phone for this or if on Zoom hits the record button.
+These recording are not permanent and are deleted immediately after watching them.

+If the person is extremely nervous about being recorded.
+I suggest using their phone so that they have complete control over the recording.

+### Watch the Talk

+Immediately after giving the first version, watch it together.
+There are a couple things to notice about this.
+The first is that some of it will be painful to watch.
+That cringe is the badness leaving your talk.
+Nothing is more powerful for removing something you dislike than seeing yourself do it.
+It can take decades before you can watch yourself without cringing, so be patient.

+Next, focus on the pieces that you liked from the session.
+Those are the pieces that we want to grow.
+You will get more out of having wonderful pieces in your talk than removing all of the bad.

+A nice advantage of having it recorded is that you can rewind sections.
+Sometimes you will say something you wish you had the exact words for and you can grab that from the recording.
+And other times, you want to revist a section that is important that wasn't quite expressed correctly.
+Re-watching sections of a talk is a great way of mining the talk for gems.

 ## What is the take-a-way of your talk?
     * Finding the essence of the talk.
 ## The importance of Stories